A Place in the Sun (1951) original film poster: an exclusive Classiq – Irina Perju collaboration

 Your prints are shipped either flat (the 21×29.7 cm/ 8.3”x11.7” prints) or in a resistant cardboard tube (the 30×40 cm/11.8″ x 15.7″ and bigger).
 They are rolled safely, with a protective sheet to prevent any damage to the printed area, into a reinforced cardboard tube.
 The artworks are not shipped framed.
 Note: the framed poster you see in the photo is 30×40 cm/ 11.8″ x 15.7″.

+In an effort to reduce waste, these posters are printed on demand.
 Please allow up to 5 business days before your print is sent as your order is custom printed just for you.
 Once the order is shipped, you will receive an email notifying you, with tracking.
 Once shipped, transit can take anywhere from 1-5 business days if you are in the Europe and 10-31 days for international.

 This is an original movie poster as part of an exclusive Classiq – Irina Perju collaboration.
 I would love to say that one of the aims of this collaboration is to attract a new, young audience for classic films and to make classic cinema more accessible to a wider public.
 And I truly hope it does.
 But I guess it is first and foremost another way to funnel my lifelong passion for cinema.
 It truly is a celebration of classic films and storytelling that, paired with the illustrator’s artwork and end product, wants to bring a new, tangible appreciation for artistic expression and for the world of film.